 “The friends I’ve made and the people I’ve met through Macaulay are kind and supportive and ambitious—exactly the kind of people I love to have around me because we all motivate each other.
 It was by far the best part of the experience for me, because it made my college experience worthwhile.”

-Chelsea is next looking forward to beginning her first year of medical school, and will wait for all her financial packages to come in before selecting the school she will attend.
+Chelsea is next looking forward to beginning her first year of medical school at Columbia.

 About Macaulay Honors College